samcoulthurst/3-Body-Problem/README.md

 Animation of three massive bodies acting freely under gravity in flat space.
 I solved the second order differential equation obtained trhough Newton's law of gravity numerically using SciPy's 'odeint' function.
 I then plotted and animated its motion using matplotlib.

+I have attached two examples of the animated motion in the form of mp4 files.

 The code to solve the differential equations was taken from Gaurav Deshmukh's Medium article: https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767.